Jessiebuang/RHotkey/README.md

-# RHotkey
-Rhotkey a Hotkey Project for Remotaskers

 Overview
 This README provides instructions for using the AHK script designed for the Rabbit_Lidar_Annotation_Dynamic project.
 The script includes several hotkeys for navigation and control within the project.

 Note: Ensure you're in Focus Mode for optimal functionality.